 Who would you be without these arbitrary rules and conditions?
-(Or maybe you still have them, but just let them talk for now but don’t fully believe them any more).
+(Or maybe you still have them; you let them talk for now but don’t fully believe them any more).

-You would be pure curiosity, and the wish to be present for this movie called “Life takes over….”
+You would be pure curiosity, wishing to be present for this movie called “Life Takes Over….”

 You would keep moving and functioning and interacting and creating, without all the judgment and arbitrary rules.

 And life DID happen for this person.
-In really big ways this year.
-In wonderful changes in relationships she had been unhappy with for a long time–especially the one with herself!
-And also in hugely disappointing and painful and irreverable ways that most people would have found devastating.
+In really big ways this year, in wonderful changes in relationships in which she had been unhappy for a long time–especially the one with herself!
+And also being able to see as gifts some hugely disappointing and painful events and irreverable physical conditions that most people would have found devastating.

-But she had stayed with this work and joined a group and came to a retreat and wtihin less than 6 months–by the time this really hard stuff happened–she found that she had a whole new view of life.
+She had stayed with this private work a bit longer, and joined a group, and came to a retreat… so these huge mindset shifts she reports happened in less than six months!!!
+By the time this really hard stuff happened she found that she had a whole new view of life.
 She had gotten what I call The Shift of a Lifetime: She finally knew how to find the gifts in the hardships and had begun putting them into action in her life.

-“Of course, I’ve got more to learn and work on, but after all this time, all this seeking, all these practices…. ” she said, “I can say I feel like I am FINALLY HAPPY.
+“Of course, I’ve got more to learn and work on, but after all this time, all this seeking, all these practices,” she said, “I can say I feel that I’m FINALLY HAPPY.
 With this simple, no-nonsense approach, I finally know how to free my mind and live my bliss.
 Thank you.”

-(And with those words, our new brand, FINALLY HAPPY, was born.
+(And with those words, one of our new slogans, FINALLY HAPPY, was born.
 Thank YOU!)

 HAPPY NEW YEAR!
 Free your Mind.
 Live your Bliss.